-These Frequently Asked Questions were invented and answered in Summer 2014 and are current to that time.
+These Frequently Asked Questions were invented and answered in Fall 2020 and are current to that time.
 If you have questions that you think would be helpful for us to add to this list, we encourage you to e-mail us suggestions.

 General Questions for Visitors, Interns, and Work-Exchangers